Data Analyst in CalgaryHousing & Career Guide · 2026

 How long does it take a Data Analyst to buy a home in Calgary?

-Based on 2026 market data, a Data Analyst earning approximately $80K/year needs around 8 yr of gross income to afford a 2-bedroom condo in Calgary.
+Based on 2026 market data, a Data Analyst earning approximately $80K/year needs around 8 yr of gross income to afford a 2-bedroom home in Calgary.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Data Analyst spend on rent in Calgary?

-At current market rents, a Data Analyst in Calgary spends approximately 28.5% of gross income on a 2-bedroom apartment.
+At current market rents ($1,900 CAD/mo for a 2BR), a Data Analyst in Calgary spends approximately 28.5% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Calgary is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Calgary a good city for Data Analysts to immigrate to?

-Growing across finance, energy, retail, and healthcare.
+Growing across finance, energy, retail, and healthcare in both countries.
 SQL and Python skills are the baseline expectation.
 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.
 From a financial standpoint, Calgary is one of the stronger options for Data Analysts — both the ownership timeline and rent burden are within reasonable range.

 What is the job market like for Data Analysts in Calgary?

-Growing across finance, energy, retail, and healthcare.
+Growing across finance, energy, retail, and healthcare in both countries.
 SQL and Python skills are the baseline expectation.
 Energy sector, construction, tech (rapidly growing), and agriculture.
 Highest average household income of any major Canadian city.
-Most Data Analysts with relevant experience and Canadian language proficiency find positions within 3–6 months of arrival.
+Most Data Analysts with relevant experience find positions within 3–6 months of arrival.

 Get your personalised numbers